-Oxfam is an international confederation of 18 organisations networked together in more than 94 countries, as part of a global movement for change, to build a future free from the injustice of poverty.
+Oxfam is an international confederation of 20 organisations working together with partners and local communities in more than 90 countries, as part of a global movement for change, to build a future free from the injustice of poverty.
 The name “Oxfam” comes from the Oxford Committee for Famine Relief, founded in Britain in 1942.
 The group campaigned for food supplies to be sent through an allied naval blockade to starving women and children in enemy-occupied Greece during the Second World War.
 Since then, as well as becoming a world leader in the delivery of emergency relief, Oxfam implements long-term development programs in vulnerable communities.
 We support the campaigns of civil society to fix the global food system, end unfair trade rules, and to combat climate change.

 We seek lasting change

 We at Oxfam Philippines are dreaming and working for a future where Filipinos are free from poverty.